haquema/makers-javascript-fndamentals/contents/2-discovering-js.md

 In this section, you'll be discovering JavaScript's syntax and find some concepts you already know.

+/** EDU
+  Only `let` is used in the following few sections to declare variables and functions, to avoid confusion — `const` is introduced a bit later when requiring functions from other files.
+The downside is that they might think `const` is only to be used when requiring modules and `let` for the rest.
+It's probably OK, as they can learn later when to use one or the other, and that it's more a matter of code convention.

+  Arrays are introduced but not objects — we'll get there later.
+The term "object" in JS can also be confusing, as it refers to a Hash-like or map structure, rather than always referring to an instance of a class like in Ruby, etc. That's probably something to look out for.
+**/

 ## Objectives

  * Use variables in JS.